DoniaAugustine/GamblingGame/README.md

 # GamblingGame
-🤔🤔 A Simple Browser Application using JavaScript and HTML 🤔🤔
+🤔🤔 A Simple Browser Application using JavaScript 🤔🤔